iHub/UmatiCodebase/README.md

 # Umati Codebase

 The Umati Codebase is suite of analysis code built in R and Python for purposes of indentifying inflammatory online.
 It also represents translation of Umati methodology on dangerous speech into machine learning algorithms.
-The code suite is grouped into three categories covering data collection via Facebook and Twitter API, Utilities for setting up computing environment and analysis that contains machine learning algorithms.
+The code suite is grouped into three main categories;

+* Data Collection
+via Facebook and Twitter API,

+* Utilities
+setting up computing environment and

 * Analysis
-* Collection
-* Utilities
+contains machine learning algorithms.

 ![alt tag](http://community.ihub.co.ke/cache/image_resizer/84a93bab303ed9ec81f674926cc16b16.jpg)